-The Fund may use deposits in order to optimise its cash management and to manage the various subscription or redemption settlement dates of the underlying funds.
-These trades are made within the limit of 20% of the net assets.
+The fund may use deposits in order to optimise its cash management and to manage the various subscription or redemption settlement dates of the underlying funds.
+With effect from the end of the initial subscription period, i.e. 30 June 2022, these trades are made within the limit of 10% of the net assets.
 This type of transaction will be made on an exceptional basis.